Explore this topicOpen ChatGPT

 Share with

-Ara Kharazian is an economist at Ramp.
-His writing and analysis of AI, business spend, and the economy has been covered in the New York Times, NBC News, ABC News, NPR's Planet Money, Bloomberg, the Guardian, Vox, Axios, and more.
-Ara previously led economic research at Square and developed Square Payroll Index, which became one of the key public datasets used to track restaurant worker wages, tips, and overtime in the United States.
-He was previously an economic consultant at Cornerstone Research.
+Ara Kharazian is the lead economist at Ramp and writes the weekly newsletter Econ Lab on Substack.
+His writing and analysis of AI, business spend, and the economy has been covered in the New York Times, Wall Street Journal, Financial Times, NBC News, ABC News, NPR's Planet Money, Bloomberg, the Guardian and more.
+Ara previously led economic research at Square and was an economic consultant at Cornerstone Research.

 Ramp is dedicated to helping businesses of all sizes make informed decisions.
 We adhere to strict editorial guidelines to ensure that our content meets and maintains our high standards.